Michaelszeng/relay-policy-learning/README.md

 This is a fork of the [original Franka Kitchen MuJoCo environments repo](https://github.com/google-research/relay-policy-learning).

 This contains 2 new features beyond the original repo:
-1) Dataset post-processing to add image keys for a static scene camera and wrist camera.
+1) Dataset post-processing script to add image keys for a scene camera and wrist camera, useful for training image-based Behavior Cloning policies.
-2) A Markovian, scripted expert and data generation pipeline.
+2) A Markovian, scripted expert and data generation pipeline for mass data generation and studying nature-of-expert in Behavior Cloning.

-I maintained relatively clean code so this can hopefully be reused in other research projects.
+Please use in your project if helpful!

 ## Installation